-Why Are We Restoring Redwood Creek?
+Why is Restoring Redwood Creek Important?

 Redwood Creek begins in the peaks of Marin County's tallest mountain, Mount Tamalpais.
 It then flows through the primeval forests of Muir Woods, open expanses of grasslands, tangles of chaparral, ephemeral wetlands, and refreshing niches of riparian woodland, until it finally reaches the Pacific Ocean at Muir Beach.
 The entire watershed encompasses an area of less than nine square miles, and is right on the doorstep of one of the nation's most densely populated regions, yet it harbors an incredibly diverse ecosystem and stunning richness of plant and animal species.